WebReflection/as-module/README.md

 ## How to contribute?

-If there are native APi that requires a `{ type: 'module' }` somewhere while initializing, please just point me at that and it will be provided via this module too, thank you 🙏
+If there are native APIs that require a `{ type: 'module' }` somewhere while initializing, please just point me at those to be provided via this module too, thank you 🙏